Join Our Big Family

-Note: if you have a working system, you don't need to boot from the ISO in order to upgrade!
+Note: If you have a working system, you don't need to boot from the ISO in order to upgrade!
 The commands given below are to be issued from your current system.
-The only reason to boot from the ISO is installing VyOS on a new machine.
+The only reason to boot from the ISO is to install VyOS on a new machine.

-If you can access the machine console, reboot it and select the previous image in the GRUB menu.
+If you can still access the machine console, reboot it and select the previous image from the GRUB menu.
 Upgrade does not modify existing images and files associated with them, so you will be able to get a working system again.

-Forward-compatible configuration syntax changed are handled automatically.
-In case a release includes incompatible syntax changes, you may need to edit your config or perform other actions, check release notes.
-Releases are assumed to be backward-compatible unless otherwise specified.
+Forwards-compatible configuration syntax changes are handled automatically.
+In the case a release includes incompatible syntax changes, you may need to edit your config or perform other actions.
+Check release notes.
+Releases are assumed to be backwards-compatible unless otherwise specified.

 If you are running a release prior to 1.1.0, it is recommended to first upgrade to 1.1.8 before upgrading to the current release.
 Upgrading directly from older releases may result in a non-bootable image.

-Using apt-get upgrade/dist-upgrade is very likely to render your system inoperable.
+apt-get upgrade/dist-upgradeis very likely to render your system inoperable.

-Right after install, you should be able to login with these credentials:
+Right after installation, you should be able to login with these credentials: